endrebak/kg/README.md

 kg is a simple Python CLI and API that enables retrieving KEGG pathways, their definitions and their related genes.

+It is tested on both Python 2.7 and Python 3+.

 ### Changelog

 ```